 Three to five people- This is a small group private.
 You get less individualized attention with more people in the class but the price drops slightly with more people.

 Six to eight people- This is a full group private.
 Again there is less individualized attention than a smaller group private but the price per person drops.

 Seminars and pricing vary depending on where the class is, how many people are going to be in the class and what the class will cover as well as the amount of time for instruction.
 If the seminar is out of state, the transportation/hotel costs must be covered.
-We have done seminars for restaurant staff, bar staff, office staff, real estate sales people, law enforcement, security staff and many other employees of companies.
+We have done seminars for crossfit, yoga and other gyms, many martial art schools, middle and high schools, churches, restaurant and bar staff, corporate office staff, security officers, real estate agents, local and city law enforcement agencies and the U.S. military.
 We will coordinate our lesson plan with the goals and needs of the group.

 Real estate self defense classes-

-Many real estate agents work alone and are put in vulnerable positions.
+Many real estate agents work alone and are put in vulnerable situations.
 Sensei Joe Torres has a program specifically designed for real estate agents to help protect them and maintain safety.